The People vs. Larry Flynt: Box office

-Critical reception
+Critical response

-Based on 58 reviews collected by Rotten Tomatoes, the film has an overall approval rating of 88%, with an average score of 7.6/10.
+Based on 61 reviews collected by Rotten Tomatoes, the film has an overall approval rating of 89%, with an average score of 7.6/10.
 The site's consensus states, "The People vs. Larry Flynt pays entertaining tribute to an irascible iconoclast with a well-constructed biopic that openly acknowledges his troublesome flaws."
 On Metacritic, the film has a weighted average score of 79 out of 100 based on reviews from 24 critics, indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.